lars-work-sund/Skeletal-muscle-enhancer-interactions-identify-genes-controlling-human-metabolism/README.md

 # Skeletal-muscle-enhancer-interactions-identify-novel-genes-controlling-whole-body-metabolism-in-huma
-Code for the paper: Skeletal muscle enhancer interactions identify novel genes controlling whole body metabolism in humans
+Code for the paper: Skeletal muscle enhancer interactions identify novel genes controlling human metabolism

 This repository contains the needed scripts to regenerate the results used in the paper: Skeletal muscle enhancer interactions identify novel genes controlling whole body metabolism in humans